 NOTE: HWS Corps is going virtual for Fall 2020.
 We will be connecting with students through Zoom or other similar platforms over the course of the semester, helping with literacy, homework, and general academic support.

 America Reads began in 1988 (starting as a more general literacy program and then evolving into the federal America Reads program in 1997).
 HWS has continued to support literacy in local schools and afterschool programs throughout the decades, allowing paid and trained tutors to work one-on-one with elementary students who need extra help in expanding their literacy skills and exploring the best parts of learning to read well.

-Boys & Girls Clubs of Geneva welcomes individuals who may want to contribute their time to working with our youth.
-Many opportunities are available in the areas of recreation and sports, arts and crafts, drama, dance, music, leadership development, fundraising, special events, chaperoning, computer literacy training and more!
+The Boys & Girls Clubs of Geneva works in partnership with CCESL to send tutors to the Geneva Community Center to work with 4th-6th grade students and to the Goodman Street Club to work with 1st-3rd grade students.
+Many opportunities are also available in the areas of recreation and sports, arts and crafts, drama, music, leadership development, special events, computer literacy training and more!

 Community Based Research (CBR) projects entail a semester long commitment devoted to the exploration of a vital community issue.
 Students with exceptional initiative work collaboratively with a community partner and faculty sponsor.
 Responsibilities vary based upon the specific details within the proposal and will likely include independent research, weekly check-ins with community partner and faculty sponsor, and a concluding presentation or project.
 CBR projects can count towards a student's major (see course requirements) or as Geneva Collaborative Internship (GCIP 401).
 Please review the application and contact Katie Flowers in CCESL.